MatthijstenTije/MSc_Data_Science_Thesis/phase_02/README.md

 # Gender Bias Detection in Generated Sentences

 This repository contains code for analyzing **gender bias** in AI-generated Dutch sentences.
-The workflow includes generating sentences, cleaning and preprocessing outputs, summarizing gender mentions, and visualizing the evolution of bias across iterations.
+The workflow includes generating sentences, cleaning and preprocessing outputs.

 ---